jthornber/thinp-garbage-collected/README.md

 - Live recovery rather than offline thin_repair.

 - Support 4k block size.
 Just to confound making metadata take up less space.
+This will greatly reduce write amplification.

 - Isolate thin transactions from each other.
 In thinp1 there is only a global transaction.
 As you get more active thins you are going to naturally get more